asaphkalala/finalyearproject/README.md

 * Left shift - moves camera in negative y direction of a scene camera

 ### Parameter Controls
-* Arrows - control the current action
+* Arrows (up and down) - control the current action
 * Numbers 3-6 - pick the action to control: